morea-framework/morea-framework.github.io/src/userguide.md

 ## Add a Schedule page

 A common desire for a course website is a navbar element containing a link to a page containing a calendar of events.
+There are at least three approaches:

+  1. Use just Google Calendar.
+Google Calendar is free and highly functional.
+By defining a Google Calendar to hold your course events and schedule, students can easily import your calendar into their own Calendar app (Google's, Apple's, or a third party) and receive notifications when events occur.
+The downside with Google Calendar is that to display it in your course site, the only Google-supplied option is an embedded calendar, which doesn't look great.

+  2. Use just a third-party Javascript Library such as [Full Calendar](http://fullcalendar.io/).
+These libraries produce nicely formatted calendars, but you have to manually add events using their local data structures.

+  3. Combine Google Calendar with Full Calendar.
+The best of both worlds!
+This is the approach documented in this section.

 For example, here's the [ICS 314 Schedule Page](http://philipmjohnson.github.io/ics314f13/schedule/):

 <img src="images/ics314-schedule-page.png" width="600px" class="img-responsive"/>

-There are lots of different ways to embed a calendar of events.
-In this case, the page is implemented using a [Google Calendar](http://www.google.com/calendar) that is displayed in the page using the [JQuery FullCalendar plugin](http://arshaw.com/fullcalendar/docs/google_calendar/).
-Implementing this approach involves several steps.
+Here are the steps:

 **Step 1.
+Create your Google Calendar.**  Using the [Google Calendar application](http://www.google.com/calendar), create a new calendar to hold the events associated with your course.
+Create a test event for today so that something shows up when you display the calendar initially.

+**Step 2.
 Create a Google API key.**  See the [FullCalendar Google Calendar API key documentation](http://fullcalendar.io/docs/google_calendar/) for the steps you need to take to do this.
 For the referrers field, a good approach is to restrict the websites to your github.io sites.
 For example, if your github username is 'philipmjohnson', then the referrers field should be: 'philipmjohnson.github.io/\*'.
 That means that you can use the same API key for all your Morea sites, and also that others can't use your API key.

-**Step 2.
-Download FullCalendar and install in your Morea site.**  One way is to create a directory called 'js' and put all my JavaScript libraries in there.
-For example, see the [ICS 314 js directory](https://github.com/philipmjohnson/ics314f13/tree/master/src/js).

 **Step 3.
 Create the schedule page files.**    In the `src/` directory, create a new subdirectory called `schedule/` containing an `index.html` page.